DylanLawless/DylanLawless.github.io/_topic/precision_med/stargazing.md

 of annotation in genomic analysis._

 # Stargazer genotyping
-As reported in "Sequencing of 53,831 diverse genomes from the NHLBI TOPMed Program" [0],
+As reported in "Sequencing of 53,831 diverse genomes from the NHLBI TOPMed Program"
-{% cite taliun2021sequencing }
+{% cite taliun2021sequencing %},
-Taliun et al. use a method of known pharmacogene (PGx) variation annotation that can be adapted for many other drug-gene database applications.
+use a method of known pharmacogene (PGx) variation annotation that can be adapted for many other drug-gene database applications.
 The star allele nomenclature method is applied to large scale data to screen for possible pharmacogenomic interactions.